Refugee children: Communicable diseases

 Communicable diseases are a pervasive issue faced by refugee children in camps and other temporary settlements.
 Governments and organizations are working to address a number of them, such as measles, rubella, diarrhea, and cholera.
+Scabies is one of the most frequently observed medical conditions affecting children in refugee camps, mainly due to over-crowding and medicine shortages.
 Refugee children often arrive in the United States from countries with a high prevalence of infectious disease.

 Measles has been a major cause of child deaths in refugee camps and among internally displaced people; measles also exacerbates malnutrition and vitamin A deficiency.
 Some countries, such as Kenya, have developed preventive, detective, and curative programs to specifically target measles within the refugee children population.
 Kenya has reached over 20 million children with a measles and rubella immunization campaign carried out at the national level in May 2016.
 In 2017 the Kenya Ministry of Health even reported a routine vaccination coverage of 95 percent in the Dadaab refugee camp.
 As of April 2017, in response to the first confirmed cases of measles in the camp, UNICEF and UNHCR have collaborated with the Kenya Ministry of Health to swiftly implement an integrated measles vaccination program in Dadaab.
 The campaign, which has been targeting children aged six to 14 years, also includes screening, treatment referrals for cases of malnutrition, vitamin A supplementation, and deworming.

 Diarrhea, acute watery diarrhea, and cholera can also put children's lives at risk.
 Countries, such as Bangladesh, have identified the introduction and development of proper sanitation habits and facilities as potential solutions to these medical conditions.
 A 2008 study comparing refugee camps in Bangladesh reported that camps with sanitation facilities had cholera rates of 16%, whereas camps without such facilities had cholera rates that were almost three times higher.
 In a single week in 2017, 5,011 cases of diarrhea in refugee camps in Cox's Bazar in Bangladesh were reported.
 In response, UNICEF started a year-long cholera vaccination campaign in October 2017, targeting all children in the camps.
 At health centers in the refugee camps, UNICEF has been screening for potential cholera cases and providing oral rehydration salts.
 Community-based health workers are also going around the camps to share information on the risks of acute watery diarrhea, the cholera vaccination campaign, and the importance and necessity of good hygiene practices.